 - Computer Information Systems Pathway – Earn an Associate in Science degree or Associate in Applied Science degree in Computer Information Systems from Hudson Valley Community College.

 - Cybersecurity Pathway – Earn an Associate in Science degree in Cybersecurity from Hudson Valley Community College.

 - Computer Science Pathway – Earn an Associate in Science degree in Computer Science from Schenectady County Community College.

-Each site will offer admission to 30 students per cohort (60 students total) in the 2018-19 school year.
+The ideal cohort is 30 students per site (60 students total).
 Additional cohorts of 30 will be added each year.

 How will P-TECH be paid for?

 A consortium of Capital Region BOCES, its component school districts, Hudson Valley Community College, Schenectady County Community College and six businesses applied for and received a statewide grant for $2.5 million in spring 2018 to launch Capital Region P-TECH.
 Watervliet City School District is the lead fiscal agency in the grant.
 School districts pay a tuition fee for students they send to P-TECH, for which they can be partially reimbursed through BOCES aid.
 The grant covers the rest of the costs associated with the school.

 What college costs are covered for students enrolled in P-TECH?

 All tuition for credits, labs and books are covered, and P-TECH students are granted the same privileges as other Hudson Valley Community College and Schenectady County Community College students.
 However, room and board are not included.